34th Street Wall: Memorials

 One of the more notable sections on the wall is a tribute to the victims of the Danny Rolling murders.
 The memorial lists the names of the five students who were killed, and was first painted in 1990 using black, red, and white paint by Adam Byrn Tritt.
 Although it has been painted over or defaced several times, it is always repaired quickly, and the panel is regularly touched up as most of the wall around it changes continuously.
 At the memorial's 20 year anniversary, a plaque was added to the panel which reads "In remembrance of those individuals who lost their lives in 1990: Sonja Larson, Christina Powell, Christa Hoyt, Tracy Paules, Manuel Taboada.
 You will never be forgotten."

 Hours after musician and Gainesville native Tom Petty died on October 2, 2017, a large memorial panel appeared beside that of Rolling's victims.
-Petty's memorial includes the messages "Gainesville's No. 1 Son" and "Thanks, Tommy" along with the logo of his band, the Heartbreakers.
-The memorial has been kept "clean" by local and visiting members of the Facebook group Tom Petty Nation.
+Petty's memorial changes slightly over time but usually includes the messages "Gainesville's No. 1 Son" and "Thanks, Tommy" along with the logo of his band, the Heartbreakers.
+The tribute was originally painted by local artist Steve Blake Harrison, who maintained both the Petty and student victim memorials until his death in 2024.
+It was inadvertently painted over in 2026 but was restored by volunteers working with local and visiting members of the Facebook group Tom Petty Nation.